javascript-tutorial/en.javascript.info/1-js/11-async/03-promise-chaining/article.md

 ## Example: loadScript

-Let's use this feature with `loadScript` to load scripts one by one, in sequence:
+Let's use this feature with the promisified `loadScript`, defined in the [previous chapter](/promise-basics#loadscript), to load scripts one by one, in sequence:

 ```js run
 loadScript("/article/promise-chaining/one.js")